 ✓ Best area to stay for relaxation & more a local experience

-One of the best reasons to stay in Mokotow is to wallow in its greenspaces including Park Morskie Oko and Czerniakowskie Lake.
-It’s also a great place to catch a wave of local cuisine, especially at one of Warsaw’s famous “milk bars” (bar mleczny).
-These cafeteria-style restaurants hail from Poland’s communist era when they provided cheap & hearty home-cooked meals to workers.
+Mokotow is also a great place to catch a wave of local cuisine.
+The area is home a few of Warsaw’s famous “milk bars” (bar mleczny).
+These cafeteria-style restaurants hail from Poland’s communist era.
+They were created to provide cheap & hearty home-cooked meals to workers.

 Recommended hotels in Mokotow